beckysoll/docs/content/collections/docs/search.md

 {{ /search:results }}
 ```

+## The Search Query Form {#search-query-form}

+There’s no special search form tag that you need to use.
+Simply create a form that performs a GET request to where your results will be listed.
+Head over to the [Search form tag page](/tags/search-form) for more details.

 ## Drivers {#drivers}

 Statamic's search component comes loaded with a couple different drivers.
 You may specify which to use by adding the appropriate